Skip to main content Stan Consulting LLC · Marketing Atlas Reference · Quality Score

 4. Status values

-Each component is reported as “Above average,” “Average,” or “Below average,” benchmarked against other advertisers competing for the same keyword.
+Each component is claimed as “Above average,” “Average,” or “Below average,” benchmarked against other advertisers competing for the same keyword.
 The labels are the actionable layer; the numeric score is the rolled-up summary.

 Section 05 · Common misunderstandings